Richard Corrigan

 Richard Corrigan (born 10 February 1964) is an Irish chef.
-He serves as the chef/patron of Corrigan's Bar & Restaurant Mayfair, Bentley's Oyster Bar and Grill, Daffodil Mulligan Restaurant & Gibney's Bar in London, Virginia Park Lodge and adjoining pub the Deerpark Inn in Virginia, County Cavan, and most recently The Portrait Restaurant, located on the top floor of the National Portrait Gallery, London.
+He is the chef patron of Corrigan's Mayfair, Bentley's Oyster Bar and Grill, Daffodil Mulligan restaurant and Gibney's bar in London; Virginia Park Lodge and adjoining pub the Deerpark Inn in Virginia, County Cavan; and most recently The Portrait Restaurant, on the top floor of the National Portrait Gallery in London.

 Early life

 Richard Corrigan was born and raised in Ballivor, County Meath.
 He was raised on a small, rural farm of around 25 acres, and credits his upbringing for making him "very unpretentious about good food... it instills respect, because you know the hard graft that goes into producing it".

 He studied at Dublin Institute of Technology, but left school at the age of 14 to work as a trainee chef in the Kirwin Hotel in Athboy, Ireland.
 At the time the school leaving age in Ireland was 16.
-At age 17, Corrigan moved to the Netherlands to work at several hotels to gain further experience, including the Hilton in Amsterdam, where he recalls the Head Chef achieving a Michelin Star: "I remember him sending me out in the middle of the night to pick herbs without a torch.
+At age 17, Corrigan moved to the Netherlands to work at several hotels to gain further experience, including the Hilton in Amsterdam, where he recalls the head chef achieving a Michelin Star: "I remember him sending me out in the middle of the night to pick herbs without a torch.
 We were so frightened of him.
 When Michelin gave him the star, all the kitchen staff went on strike."